An Overview of Cubist

 then

-The constant value predicted for these cases is 46.5, but the mean value for the cases is 43.10!
-This is not an error -- Cubist attempts to minimize average error magnitude, and so uses the median value rather than the mean.
+The formula predicts a constant value for these cases.
+In rules like this, the constant value may differ from the mean, which may appear odd!
+This is not an error -- under the default option settings, Cubist attempts to minimize average error magnitude, and so uses the median target value of the cases covered by the rule rather than the mean.
+This can be altered by invoking the option for unbiased rules, described later.

 Evaluation

 Models constructed by Cubist are evaluated on the training data from which they were generated, and also on a separate file of unseen test cases if this is present.
-(Evaluation by cross-validation is discussed elsewhere.)
-Results on the cases in mpg2001.data are:
+(Evaluation by cross-validation is discussed later.)
+Results on the cases in fc2008.data are:

 The average error magnitude is straightforward enough.
 The relative error magnitude is the ratio of the average error magnitude to the error magnitude that would result from always predicting the mean value; for useful models, this should be less than 1!
 The correlation coefficient measures the agreement between the cases' actual values of the target attribute and those values predicted by the model.